 A lecture intertwined with enacted scenes, on the connection between the formal design of various theater masks and portrayal of the character by the actor wearing it.
 The presentation unveils the process of designing and creating a theater mask, providing a glimpse behind the scenes into the creation of these masks and the actor’s bodywork.

 A sightseeing tour with Amnon and Tamar, veteran tour guides who lead the audience around the city streets and alleys.
 They stop next to various tourist attractions and explain all about the place and its history.
 For the record, these explanations have very little to do with actual fact.
 The tour guides use mobile speakers to play relevant music and engage the audience in music and dance.
+Two masked actors in a wandering mask show, interact with the audience and the public space in a comical, and even musical and physical manner.
+Three actors perform a unique, wordless street show in masks incorporating slapstick, pantomime, buffoonery, music, movement and visual humor.

 Created and performed by: Scapino Ensemble | Direction and Musical Editing: Haim Abud